timetoady/timetoady.gihub.io/_posts/2020-11-15-Basketball-The-Final-Week-2.md

 Adam's blog, Earth date 11/15/2020.

-It turns out, once I actually sat down and thought a while about what types of functionality my front end would need, the more I realized I would need to prepared with the average user in mind: what they would want, what they would need, and what they would probably mess up.
+Once I actually sat down and thought a while about what types of functionality my front end would need, the more I realized I would need to prepare with the average user in mind: what they would want, what they would need, and what they would probably mess up.

 ### Topic 1: Fixing Routes